Dimension-agnostic inference using cross U-statistics: Proofs of all results

 We analyze $(I)$ and $(II)$ separately.
 To start with the term $(I)$, the event $\cup_{j \in \mathcal{J}} \mathcal{A}_j$ implies that $i^\star = \arg\max_{1\leq j \leq d} |\widehat{\mu}_{2}^{(j)}|$ should belong to $\mathcal{J}$.
 Thus by letting events $\mathcal{B}_j := \{i^\star =j\}$ for $j=1,\ldots,J$, which are disjoint with probability one, we have

-Now, by letting $\widehat{s}_{1,k}^2= m_1^{-1} \sum_{i=1}^{m_1} \{f_{\text{sparse}}(X_i) - \overline{f}_{\text{sparse}}\}^2$ when $i^\star = k$ and assuming $\mu^{(k)}>0$ (and the same argument holds for $\mu^{(k)}<0$), we can simply write
+Now, by letting $\widehat{s}_{1,k}^2= m_1^{-1} \sum_{i=1}^{m_1} \{f_{\mathrm{sparse}}(X_i) - \overline{f}_{\mathrm{sparse}}\}^2$ when $i^\star = k$ and assuming $\mu^{(k)}>0$ (and the same argument holds for $\mu^{(k)}<0$), we can simply write

 Define another event $\mathcal{C}_k := \{ \widehat{s}_{1,k} < \nu^{-1} \sigma \}$ where $\nu>0$ will be specified later.
 Notice that the sub-Gaussian parameter $\sigma^2$ is lower bounded by the variance of $X^{(j)}$ for all $j=1,\ldots,d$.
-Then, by Markov's inequality, it holds $\mP_P\{\mathcal{C}_k^c ~| \cup_{j \in \mathcal{J}} \mathcal{A}_j, \mathcal{B}_k \} \leq \nu$ and thus we may further bound the above equation by
+Then, by Markov's inequality, it holds $P\{\mathcal{C}_k^c ~| \cup_{j \in \mathcal{J}} \mathcal{A}_j, \mathcal{B}_k \} \leq \nu$ and thus we may further bound the above equation by

 where the first inequality uses our assumption that $\mu^{(k)} \geq \epsilon_n >0$ and the second inequality uses the Berry--Esseen bound for the studentized statistic~\citep{bentkus1996berry}.
-Here $C$ is a universal constant and one can take $K^3$ where $K$ is given in Assumption~\ref{assumption: moment condition}.
+Here $C$ is a positive constant depending on $L$ given in Assumption~\ref{assumption: moment condition}.
 Combining this bound with the equation~(\ref{Eq: conditional event}) yields

 where the last inequality holds due to $\epsilon_n \geq K_n \sigma \sqrt{n^{-1}\log d}$.
 Note that the upper bound does not depend on $P$.
 Therefore, by taking $\nu = K_n^{-q}$ where $0 < q < 1$ and assuming $\kappa_\ast < m_1/n < \kappa^\ast$, we see that